JumpingYang001/webrtc/docs/native-code/development/fuzzers/README.md

 See the [GN][gn-doc] documentation for all available options.
 There are also more platform specific tips on the [Android][webrtc-android-development] and [iOS][webrtc-ios-development] instructions.

+Note that `use_fuzztest_wrapper` is set to false by default because it adds a dependency to Chromium //base.

 ## Add new fuzzers
 Create a new `.cc` file in the [test/fuzzers][fuzzers] directory, use existing